zaiisao/Documentation/en/Interactive Gaming/game_unity.md

 </tbody>
 </table>

-The resolutions of the high-stream videos are 1:1, 4:3, and 16:9.
-The low-stream video has the same aspect ratio:
+The resolutions of the high-video stream are 1:1, 4:3, and 16:9.
+The low-video stream has the same aspect ratio:

 <table>
 <colgroup>